jxlxx/julio/content/posts/06-aws-cdk-basics.md

 # Using CDK watch

-- since it is a typescript project and we are using javascript in the lambda function, we have to update `cdk.json` to not exclude the files
+Note: since it is a typescript project and we are using javascript in the lambda function, we have to update `cdk.json` to not exclude the files

 # Adding REST trigger